 While life insurance rates are consistent across the nation, top providers for Montana include State Farm, GEICO, Haven, Nationwide and Mutual of Omaha.

-GEICO offers the most affordable life insurance in both Montana and nationwide, with monthly rates starting at $3.
+GEICO offers the most affordable life insurance in Montana and nationwide, with monthly rates starting at $3.

 To find the best coverage, decide on your needs first, research costs and companies, and compare multiple providers.